 The Equity Programme

-This programme is working alongside Black, Asian and Minority Ethnic Communities in Scotland affected by the impact of the coronavirus pandemic.
+This programme is working alongside Black, Asian and minority ethnic Communities in Scotland affected by the impact of the coronavirus pandemic.
 This is in response to the way in which the pandemic has highlighted and worsened deep rooted health, social and economic inequalities that people from Black Asian, and minority ethnic Communities experience.
 Please note – this is not an open grants programme.

 The work began on the initiative of Stewart Investors, who donated £150,000 to Corra Foundation to be distributed to communities affected by the coronavirus pandemic.
 We hope that The Equity Programme will not only have an immediate impact on people and communities through providing emergency funding, but that it will have a lasting effect.